Skip to Content

 22. Kwai muk fruit

-Kwai muk is a fruit that is popular in southeast Asia.
-It is a type of fig. The fruit is often eaten raw but can also be cooked, dried, or made into jam.
+Kwai muk is known as Strawberry Apricot Pineapple.
+The fruit is often eaten raw but can also be cooked, dried, or made into jam.

-The kwai muk fruit has light brown skin and white flesh.
-It can grow to be about the size of an apple and has a sour taste with hints of sweetness.
+The kwai muk fruit has light brown skin and sweet juicy pulp.
+It can grow to be about the size of an apple.

 23. Kutjera fruit